 The Penn State Hershey Eye Center provides opportunities for all levels of staff to improve their knowledge base and enhance their job satisfaction.

-Our Ophthalmic photographers host this one-day educational seminar for Ophthalmic Imaging Professionals.
+Our Ophthalmic photographers host a one-day educational seminar for Ophthalmic Imaging Professionals each year.
 Course material is submitted for approval of OPS and JCAHPO continuing education credits.

 The Annual Educational Update for Ophthalmic Medical Personnel provides continuing education opportunities at the intermediate level for Ophthalmic Medical Personnel (including Assistants, Technicians, Technologists, and Orthoptists) throughout a tri-state area.
 Application is made each year for Category A JCAHPO continuing education credits.

 - Vaginally administered ED medication may alleviate menstrual cramping Women with moderate to severe menstrual cramps may find relief in a class of erectile dysfunction drugs, according to a team of researchers led by Penn State College of Medicines Richard Legro.More...

 - This week is Inflammatory Bowel Disease Awareness Week Dec.
 1-7 is National Crohn’s and Colitis Awareness Week.
 The Penn State Hershey Inflammatory Bowel Disease Center is the only multi-disciplinary program in the region for patients living with these diseases.More...

 - Progress in Personalized Medicine at Penn State The next Research Quality Assurance Lunchtime Lecture is “Progress in Personalized Medicine at Penn State.”
 It will be presented by James R. Broach, professor and chair, Department of Biochemistry and Molecular Biology, director, Penn State Hershey Institute for Personalized Medicine.More...